oddbird/css-sandbox/src/layers/explainer.md

 ### Nesting layers

-When multiple `@layer` rules are nested, internal layer identifiers are scoped to their parent layer.
+When multiple `@layer` rules are nested, the resulting layer names are a combination of outer and inner identifiers, separated by whitespace.

 In this example,
 the nested "framework default" layer is distinct